Deception Tip 28:

 Usually, they happen first, and body language follows.
 So, if you don’t see the micro-expressions, don’t worry because there will be other signs after that.
 However, if you can start training yourself to see micro-expressions, then you can watch for the body language after to confirm what you saw.
 This is an excellent way to practice reading micro expressions because they are so quick.
 They are very short, so they are very difficult to see.

-However, any time you see a micro expression it is 100% truthful.
-There are no fake micro expressions unless someone has trained their face to become that way and they model these micro expressions when they want then, of course, they’re fake.
+However, any time you see a microexpression it is 100% truthful.
+There are no fake micro-expressions unless someone has trained their face to become that way and they model these micro expressions when they want them, of course, they’re fake.
 But for the majority of people, 99% of them, micro expressions are going to be 100% true.

 Even on the people who can fake them, they’re going to be fake in that instance but otherwise whenever they’re shown, you can see that, and they are true.
-Whereas, a smile, that could be fake, so a smile is not always 100% true.
-Whereas a micro expression is one that 99% of the people, it is always 100% true.
-On that other one percent, those are people who have trained their body to be able to mimic those micro expressions.
+Whereas, a smile, could be fake, so a smile is not always 100% true.

 Would you like to know if you are being lied to?
 Lies are everywhere and they could be happening to you.
 A guide to deception is a great book filled with information on how to spot lies.
 Get your copy today online at Spencercoffman.com.

-Most gestures, most body language postures etc. should happen on both sides of the body, everything should be symmetrical.
-The thing with micro expressions though, is that since they can be so quick, and they can happen so fast, they may not always be there.
+Most gestures, most body language postures, etc. should happen on both sides of the body, everything should be symmetrical.
+The thing with micro-expressions though, is that since they can be so quick, and they can happen so fast, they may not always be there.
 A little twitch of a corner of an eye is not going to happen on both eyes.
-Now, genuine basic emotions of micro expressions, they are pretty much going to be symmetrical.
+Now, genuine basic emotions of micro expressions, are pretty much going to be symmetrical.

 However, they will be symmetrical in their movements.
 It’s not going to be a non-fluid movement.
 It will be something that happens from beginning to end and is very, very quick.
 It is genuine human emotion.
 It is something that is unconscious and is produced for a split second based on a fleeting thought or some kind of fleeting emotion.

-Therefore, the micro expression comes on and the way we really feel then our conscious covers it all up and then some of our other expressions and our mannerisms portray forward with how we are supposed to handle the situation or how you’re supposed to feel.
-So, that is one thing to watch with micro expressions, they’re going to happen before anything.
+Therefore, the micro-expression comes on and the way we really feel, and then our conscious covers it all up, and then some of our other expressions and our mannerisms portray forward with how we are supposed to handle the situation or how we’re supposed to feel.
+So, that is one thing to watch with micro-expressions, they’re going to happen before anything.

-Usually, micro expressions do not keep occurring the entire time through everything, at least not the ones that you are going to want to watch for.
-Of course, your facial movements are going to continue to happen throughout the entire conversation.
-Micro expressions, however, are going to be predominant when you are questioning or asking a question or when someone is telling their story.
-That is when you are going to want to watch for them because there, they will be the most reliable because you will be directly asking them some form of question.
+Micro-expressions, however, are going to be predominant when you are questioning or asking a question or when someone is telling their story.
+That is when you are going to want to watch for them because there, they will be the most reliable because you will be directly asking them some form of a question.